Format and Mount

 $ sudo mkdir /pvol

-Then use a text editor to add the following line to
+Then use a text editor to open the

 /dev/vdc is the device you’re mounting and